openefsa/catalogue-browser/README.md

 4) Term short name not present

 If the term short name is not present, then the extended name is shown instead.

+5) DefaultProperties.xml

+This xml file defines some properties which can be changed without recompiling the tool.
+In particular:
+1- Application.Name defines the name which will be displayed and considered as the name of the tool
+2- Application.Version defines the current version of the catalogue (it will be displayed after the Application.Name) 3- Dcf.EnableTest defines if the tool should connect to the dcf test or to dcf production.
+Set YES to use the dcf test.
+Other values will be ignored and the dcf production will be used.